AndyAgulue/data-structures-and-algorithims-2/README.md

 Run a loop, while there are available positions in the first loop insert nodes of second list by changing pointers.

 ## Whiteboard

+White board with Barrett Nance  and Joseph Lee

 <img width="1519" alt="Screen Shot 2021-03-31 at 10 06 47 PM" src="https://user-images.githubusercontent.com/74209521/113251030-7021ed80-9276-11eb-936b-f1c4a2cac893.png">